 NGOs since independence in 2011 have reported greater levels of government scrutiny of their activities and harassment by security personnel, particularly when they engage in advocacy or other programs that differ from or are contrary to the government’s programs.
 It is imperative for NGOs, the government and other stakeholders to come to an understanding about the diverse range of activities of NGOs and the essential role NGOs can play in democratic and economic development of South Sudan.
 This would likely help ensure that any new draft law is enabling and that the government would also implement it in an enabling way.

-Despite several attempts to introduce a new law to replace the 2003 NGO Act and create more clarity in South Sudan’s legal framework governing NGOs, no such draft law has been passed in parliament— though the Non-governmental Organizations Bill (formerly Voluntary and Humanitarian Non-governmental Organizations Bill) is currently pending and was discussed in a public hearing at the end of November 2013.
+Despite several attempts to introduce a new law to replace the 2003 NGO Act and create more clarity in South Sudan’s legal framework governing NGOs, no such draft law has been passed in parliament— though the Non-governmental Organizations Bill (formerly Voluntary and Humanitarian Non-governmental Organizations Bill) is currently pending.
 The latest version of the Bill has some improvements from previous versions but remains far from being an enabling law.

-Since January 2014, South Sudan has been mired in a violent political and ethnic conflict, with no clear end in sight.
+In January 2014, South Sudan became mired in a violent political and ethnic conflict.
 Civil society has been torn apart by the conflict, as has society at large.
 Humanitarian NGOs are facing increased pressure from the national military and other armed groups, while humanitarian supplies have been looted and aid workers have been killed.
 Advocacy organizations also have to deal with interference from government agencies.
-The space for engaging government on issues relating to human rights and fundamental freedoms had been shrinking for many years and the conflict has closed of much of the space that was left.
+The space for engaging government on issues relating to human rights and fundamental freedoms had been shrinking for many years and the conflict closed of much of the space that was left.
 The conflict has also affected funding cycles.
 International donors are rethinking their approach to development and relief assistance and this has made it hard for NGOs to plan ahead.
-Most projects, particularly those in conflict zones, have come to a standstill.
+Many projects, particularly those in conflict zones, have come to a standstill.

 |Registration Body||Ministry of Justice, Relief and Rehabilitation Commission|